s-sys/django-improved-permissions/docs/source/start.rst

 ===========

-Creating your first Role Class
+Creating your first role class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, supose that you have the following model in your ``models.py``: ::